Tenant Screening: Everything You Need to Know

 Negatively Impact the Applicant’s Credit Score

-Depending on the service you use and the type of credit report you run on your tenant, his or her credit score may be negatively impacted.
+Depending on the service you use and the type of credit report you run on your tenant, their credit score may be negatively impacted.
 While this is certainly a disadvantage for the tenant and something you should be aware of, it is also easily avoided.

-Hard inquiries (also called hard pulls) and soft inquiries (soft pulls) provide the exact same credit information, but hard pulls lower the subject’s credit score while soft pulls have no effect.
+Hard and soft inquiries provide the exact same credit information, but hard pulls lower the subject’s credit score while soft pulls have no effect.
 Understand the difference between hard credit inquiries and soft credit inquiries, but for the most part, you’ll want to target a service that uses soft inquiries only.

 Types of Tenant Screening Available

 Product differentiation occurs because different people have different needs.
 That’s why Rolls Royce can exist in the same world as Jeep Wrangler; you don’t spend 300k for a car to take off-roading.
 Likewise, when it comes to screening services, one size does not fit all.
-Some industries require as thorough (and as a result, as expensive) a check as possible, others, the bare minimum.
+Some industries require as thorough (and as a result, as expensive) a check as possible; for others, the bare minimum is enough.
 The key to understanding what you need is understanding what each level of screening provides.

 Different types of criminal reports will attempt to counteract these inconsistencies in different ways.
 Some (like Innago), use SSN as a means of first verifying identity, uncovering aliases, and tracking past addresses.
 With this increased data, a more accurate report is produced.